 Many call this entity the “most enigmatic billionaire” of the modern day world.
 Known as the inventor of the bitcoin protocol, Satoshi Nakamoto is the name of this enigma.
 His/their/her bitcoin wallet, filled with over $15 billion worth of bitcoins, remains untouched, and him/them/her untraced.

 The name “Satoshi Nakamoto” came into the picture when a white paper on “Bitcoin: A Peer-to-Peer Electronic Cash System” was published in October 2008.
 Published on the Cryptography Mailing list at Metzdowd.com, this paper outlined the basics of what a bitcoin is, and how it works (Read the paper here).
 Earlier, in August 2008, the domain name “Bitcoin.org” had been anonymously registered.
-Version 0.1 of bitcoin was released in January of the following year.
-In the same year, the first bitcoin transaction took place between Satoshi and Hal Finney, who was a cryptographic developer.
+Version 0.1 of Bitcoin was released in January of the following year.
+In the same year, the first Bitcoin transaction took place between Satoshi and Hal Finney, who was a cryptographic developer.

 How is Satoshi worth $15 billion?

-Satoshi Nakamoto’s set of wallets contain over 1 million bitcoins — which, as of bitcoin’s December rates — translates to over $15 billion in holdings.
+Satoshi Nakamoto’s set of wallets contains over 1 million bitcoins — which, as of bitcoin’s December rates — translates to over $15 billion in holdings.
 That’s a massive amount of money lying unused — Satoshi has never touched the wallet in all these years, and it is believed the coins will remain unused since we’ve had no trace of Satoshi ever since he disappeared.